Ear Infections

 Ear Infection Prevention

-Good hygiene prevents the spread of respiratory pathogens that cause ear infections in children.
+Good hygiene prevents the spread of respiratory infections that cause ear infections in children.
 Boosting immunity helps prevent infections too.
 Vaccinations like pneumococcal and influenza decrease the risk of ear infections, especially during flu season.
 Practice good hygiene and get vaccinated to prevent ear infections.

-Pick one of our 16 convenient locations
+Pick one of our convenient locations

 for your Ear Infections Treatment